hertzmann/hertzmann.github.io/_posts/2024-09-09-dvc-multiperspective.md

 <figcaption><i>Faith Ringgold, <a href="https://www.guggenheim.org/artwork/3719">Woman on a Bridge #1 of 5: Tar Beach</a></i></figcaption>
 </figure>
 </center>
+This scene can be broken up in to several different parts, which seem to each be depicted according to their own perspectives, e.g., the buffet table on the right seems to recede according to one-point perspective, whereas the girls on the mattress are viewed as if from above.

 Here's a 12th-Century Chinese painting, which uses parallel projection